skraymo1/sk-web-app/README.md

 ```C#
 app.MapPost("plugins/{pluginName}/invoke/{functionName}", async (HttpContext context, Query query, string pluginName, string functionName) =>
 ```
-For this example, the path specifiesis a "pluginName" and a "functionName" to execute.
+The path specifiesis a "pluginName" and a "functionName" to execute.
+As an example, a call to this endpoint would be "/plugins/FunPlugin/invoke/Joke".
+In the project FunPlugin is the directory which contains the Joke plugin.

 So... what are plugins?
 Plugins are interoperable, [Open AI standards based](https://platform.openai.com/docs/plugins/getting-started/), encapsulated AI capabilities.